CodeKingdomsTeam/rodash/docs/index.md

 - **Prefer immutability** to promote functional design and reduce race conditions
 - **Avoid duplication**, mimicking existing functionality or aliasing other functions
 - **Maintain backwards compatibility** with older versions of the library

-# Discussion

-If you have any queries or feedback, please [join the discussion](https://discord.gg/PyaNeN5) on the Studio+ discord server!